Skip to content

 • Folders group related docs into categories.

-• Leaf nodes are where the actual information lives โ€” detailed explanations, examples, and reference material.
+• Leaf nodes hold the actual content โ€” detailed explanations, examples, reference material.

-This lets agents navigate the tree and selectively read only what's relevant, instead of loading everything at once.
+Agents can then walk the tree and read only what's relevant, instead of loading everything.

 Small, focused files

 Each file covers one topic.
-If a page grows to cover multiple concerns, split it.
+If a page covers multiple concerns, split it.
 Agents should never blow up their context reading a single file.

-• A file that requires scrolling through unrelated sections to find what you need is too big or too broad.
+• If you have to scroll past unrelated sections to find what you need, the file is too big or too broad.

 Usage Guide vs Architecture Guide

-User-facing features belong in the usage guide (docs/usage/), not the architecture guide.
-If a user needs to know about a subsystem to use Pynchy โ€” how memory works, how scheduled tasks behave, what container mounts are available โ€” document it in the usage guide.
+User-facing features belong in the usage guide (docs/usage/), not architecture.
+If a user needs to know about a subsystem to use Pynchy โ€” how memory works, how scheduled tasks behave, what container mounts are available โ€” document it in usage.

 The architecture guide (docs/architecture/) is for internal design details that help developers and plugin authors understand how things work under the hood โ€” message routing internals, IPC protocol, security boundaries.